Dzsodie/quiz_app/README.md

     "mutex": "Unlocked"
     }
     ```
++1.
+Cheat code: get the list of all the questions, answer options and correct answers loaded from the `/questions` endpoint.

 ## API Documentation

-Swagger documentation is available at: http://localhost:8080/swagger/index.html
+Swagger documentation is available at: http://localhost:8080/swagger/index.html after the application started successfully.

 ## Testing